 Pingala represents the awakening principle and has masculine and solar attributes.
 It is also called the Surya (Sun) Nadi.
 It is associated with the sympathetic nervous system.
 We will learn more about that in Surya Bhedana Pranayama.

-We breathing continuously and repeated through the left nostril during Chandra Bhedana Pranayama.
+We breathe continuously and repeatedly through the left nostril during Chandra Bhedana Pranayama.
 It enhances the flow of prana to the right brain hemisphere.
 This switches on the parasympathetic nervous system.
 In turn, the pranayama calms the "over-thinking" mind and lowers heart rate and blood pressure.

 Moreover, it activates the parasympathetic nervous system and results in a 'comforting' feeling.

-Do not forget to check out the steps and benefits of Sheetali and Sitkari, the other two soothing pranayamas used by yogis.
-Just don't "over cool" your body by doing all three in a day.
+Do not forget to check out the steps and benefits of Sheetali and Sitkari, the other two soothing pranayama used by yogis.
+Just don't "over cool" your body by doing all three pranayama on the same day.
 Any one of them should be sufficient to attain the benefits.